mishapadidar/alpha_particle_opt/lab_notebook.md

   plot the video alongside the density in paraview.

 ### Completed
+- [x] Change grid spacing: periodic directions are fine as uniform mesh, but other directions should use a better grid such as chebyshev.
 - [x] Scale Bfield and device to reactor scale.
     - Device should be scaled up so that major radius is a few meters, say 5 or 10.
 To do this just multiply all of       the fourier coefficients of the boundary by the scale factor.
 This should improve confinement substantially.
     - The field strength should be scaled so that it is roughly 5 or 6 Tesla.
 For instance |B| inside the surface